micheledallerive/Autoencoder-Anomaly-Detection/README.md

 ## Usage
 The repository contains the trained model in the folder `autoencoder`.
+The model has a 95% accuracy in recognizing the anomalies; the threshold is dynamically computed by an algorithm that finds the most effective one.

 To run the model analysis, run the following command:
 ```